Tsirelson's problem and an embedding theorem for groups arising from non-local games: Introduction

 This problem has an interesting history.
 Tsirelson originally stated the problem in a survey on Bell inequalities \cite{Ts93}, and claimed without proof that the two models gave rise to the same set of correlation matrices.
 He later retracted this claim, and posted the question to a list of open problems in quantum information theory \cite{Ts06}.
-Subsequent authors \cite{NPA08, JNPPSW11,Fr12,NCPV12,PT15,DP16,PSSTW16} studying Tsirelson's problem have defined the set of tensor-product strategies in several different ways.
+Tsirelson and subsequent authors \cite{NPA08, SW08, JNPPSW11,Fr12,NCPV12,PT15,DP16,PSSTW16} studying Tsirelson's problem have considered several different sets of tensor-product strategies.
 Paulsen and Todorov \cite{PT15} (see also Dykema and Paulsen \cite{DP16}) observe that these variations lead to a hierarchy of sets of correlation matrices

-where $C_q$ is the set of correlations arising from tensor-product strategies on finite-dimensional Hilbert spaces, $C_{qs}$ is the set of correlations arising from tensor-product strategies (on possibly infinite-dimensional Hilbert spaces) with a vector state, $C_{qa} = \overline{C_q}$ is the set of correlations which are limits of correlations in $C_q$, and $C_{qc}$ is the set of correlations arising from commuting-operator strategies.
-If we restrict to non-local games with question sets of size $n$ and answer sets of size $m$, then all these sets are convex subsets of $\R^{m^2 n^2}$, and none of the inclusions were previously known to be strict.
+where $C_q$ is the set of correlations arising from tensor-product strategies on finite-dimensional Hilbert spaces, $C_{qs}$ is the set of correlations arising from tensor-product strategies (on possibly infinite-dimensional Hilbert spaces) with a vector state, $C_{qa} = \overline{C_{qs}}$ is the set of correlations which are limits of correlations in $C_{qs}$, and $C_{qc}$ is the set of correlations arising from commuting-operator strategies.
+If we restrict to non-local games with question sets of size $n$ and answer sets of size $m$, then all these sets are convex subsets of $\R^{m^2 n^2}$, and prior to this paper, none of the inclusions (including $C_q \subseteq C_{qc}$) were known to be strict.
 Thus for each $t \in \{q,qs,qa\}$ there is a Tsirelson problem asking whether $C_{qc} = C_{t}$.
 Ozawa, building on the work of Junge, Navascu\'es, Palazuelos, P\'erez-Garc\'ia, Sholz, and Werner \cite{JNPPSW11} and work of Fritz \cite{Fr12}, has shown that $C_{qc} = C_{qa}$ if and only if Connes' embedding conjecture is true \cite{Oz13}.
 At the other end of the hierarchy, if $C_q$ was equal to $C_{qc}$ then every correlation matrix, whether commuting operator or tensor-product, would arise from a finite-dimensional Hilbert space.
-The ``middle'' version, which asks whether $C_{qc} = C_{qs}$, seems closest to Tsirelson's original problem statement.
+The ``middle'' version, which asks whether $C_{qc} = C_{qs}$, seems closest to Tsirelson's original claim.